How To Book 10+ Meetings A Week From LinkedIn

 So, as we pave the road back to a world that is a little more familiar, social selling is most definitely here to stay.
 Businesses can continue to utilise a social selling approach to maintain the relationships they have created and strive toward creating more as time goes on.

-Less and less people respond to hard selling techniques now.
+Fewer people respond to hard selling techniques now.
 Instead, social media is where everyone is spending their time for both entertainment and business purposes.
 People want to be approached as individuals and be able to have a better understanding of the businesses communicating with them.
 Social selling has allowed businesses to convey their values and messages as well as demonstrate their expertise.

 People want more gentle approaches than hard selling but this doesn’t mean that sales have to decrease.
 Responding to this kind of want is exactly why social selling will increase your revenue.
 Beyond connecting with people and sales, a social selling approach allows you to use your expertise to educate people in your industry.
 This builds trust, but it also demonstrates your knowledge and increases your business’s reputation in your industry.